Memories of Burano

 Another boat took me to the island of Murano, where I had a nice espresso with tiramisu on a green patio.
 As Venice once grew, it had to be carefully planned unlike many cities on the mainland.
 Murano became the center of glass-making in the 13th century, since the smelting ovens were too dangerous to keep in the narrow wooden buildings of central Venice.

 But the real gem of the archipelago turned out to be Burano, the island of silk.
-It was amazing to walk along the narrow streets, lined with brightly colored houses.
+The narrow streets are lined with brightly colored houses.
+It feels like someone spilled once a bucket of Pantone swatches onto a sleepy fishing village and just walked away.

-We sat down by a fountain in a plaza, shadowed by the bell tower of San Martino Vescovo (leaning almost as much as the tower in Pisa), where we sampled the local delight called bussolĂ , a donut-shaped butter cookie.
+I sat down by a fountain in a plaza, shadowed by the leaning bell tower of San Martino Vescovo.
+Munched on a bag of the local delight called bussolĂ , a donut-shaped butter cookie.
+Sweet memories in a dark time.

 Comments